harsharshh/RetroScope/README.md

 All POST/PATCH endpoints accept JSON bodies; responses are JSON encoded Prisma entities.

 > If you invoke Prisma CLI commands directly, prefix them with `dotenv -e .env.local --` (for example `dotenv -e .env.local -- npx prisma db push`) so the `PRISMA_DATABASE_URL` environment variable is available.

+## Create Board UI

+Visit `/create-board` from the homepage CTA to spin up a board.
+Provide a board name, choose how many columns you want, and name each column.
+If you supply owner details, they are sent along to `/api/retro-boards`; otherwise the board is created without an owner and you’re forwarded to `/retro-boards/:boardId`.

+The board view prompts first-time visitors for their name & email, stores that locally, creates/updates the user via `/api/users`, and adds them to the board through `/api/retro-boards/:boardId/participants` before revealing the columns.

 ## Available Scripts